Skip to main content

 Application Tips That Matter

-- Do not mix serums in your palm before applying.
-Apply each step separately to ensure even delivery and avoid reducing efficacy.
+• Do not mix serums in your palm before applying.
+Apply each step separately and allow each layer to absorb before the next.
+Mixing reduces the efficacy of both products.

-- Apply to slightly damp or dry skin — both work effectively.
+• Apply to slightly damp or dry skin - both work effectively.
+Unlike some actives, niacinamide does not require specific skin conditions to absorb well.

-- Weeks 3–4: Noticeably fewer new breakouts forming.
-Existing inflammation calming faster.
+• Weeks 3-4: Fewer new breakouts forming; existing inflammation calming faster.

-- Weeks 6–8: Visible pore refinement.
-Skin texture improving.
+• Weeks 6-8: Visible pore refinement; skin texture improvement.

-- Weeks 8–12: Post-blemish marks beginning to fade.
-Skin tone more even.
+• Weeks 8-12: Post-blemish marks beginning to fade; skin tone progressively more even.

 Common Mistakes to Avoid